prashantvk1803/Aps_portfolio.github.io/function.md

 ## Functionalities Identified:

 #### 1. **Most liked/disliked song**:
-n a music streaming application, a like/dislike system is essential for personalizing recommendations, understanding user preferences, and determining song popularity.
+In a music streaming application, a like/dislike system is essential for personalizing recommendations, understanding user preferences, and determining song popularity.
 Efficiently managing and querying like/dislike counts is critical for maintaining a responsive user experience.

 #### 2. **Music Playback and Live Radio Streaming** :
 In music streaming applications, delivering seamless playback and efficient live radio streaming is essential for retaining users and providing a superior user experience.
 This involves handling large volumes of audio data, ensuring minimal latency, and adapting to varying network conditions without compromising audio quality or playback continuity.